d3rp/d3rp.github.io/content/blog/vim-file-browsing.md

 What should open before your eyes is the file imaginatively named 'filename' located on the remote host, in your (remote) user's **home directory**.

-As netrw works like a filebrowser in a terminal, it's possible to leverage it to show the root of your home directory on the remote host as a file tree by reducting the file.py:
+As netrw works like a filebrowser in a terminal, it's possible to leverage it to show the root of your home directory on the remote host as a file tree with just:
 {{< highlight bash >}}
 vim scp://my_remote_server/
 {{< / highlight >}}